• Skip to primary navigation

 Jump to Recipe Print Recipe

-This show-stopping side dish is a fun twist on typical Thanksgiving fare.
-Thinly sliced sweet potatoes are combined with a spicy North African chili paste and sweet maple syrup, then baked in a traditional French style to get a crispy top.
-This Harissa Maple Sweet Potato Tian is fusion food at its finest.
+My Harissa Maple Sweet Potato Tian is a show-stopping side dish that’s a fun, spicy twist on typical holiday fare.
+Thinly sliced sweet potatoes are combined with a fiery North African chili paste and sweet maple syrup, then shingled and baked as a sort of casserole to get a golden brown crispy top.
+Fusion food at its finest!

 Jump to:

-• How to Make This Spicy Sweet Potato Tian
+• How to Make Maple Harissa Sweet Potato Tian

 • Harissa Maple Sweet Potato Tian